Statutory Paternity Pay (SPP)

 Entering details into Payroll Manager

 Details of the Paternity leave is entered on the Calendar screen.
-Payroll Manager then applies the relevant rules and automatically calculates any OSPP due.
+Payroll Manager then applies the relevant rules and automatically calculates any SPP due.

 - Click ‘Employees‘ and then ‘Calendar‘ from the main menu in Payroll Manager.